golemfactory/reputation-aggregator-mock/requestor-agent/README.md

                          #   100  -> we accept offers only from the single best provider (among current offers)
                          # NOTE: we'll always accept offers from providers without known reputation
     --min-offers    INT  # How many offers we should gather before we start selecting providers --task-size     INT  # Higher number = longer task.
+On the devnet-beta this is more-or-less
+                         # the number of seconds required to perform the computations.
                          # NOTE:  This also influences the task timeout.
-Timeout is set to more-or-less
+Timeout is set to 5 * task_size.
-                         #       "twice the slowest we encoutered during the development",
+                         #        (this doesn't cover the time required to download the image)
-                         #       excluding the image download that has a constant timeout.
+                         # NOTE2: Currently there is some limit on the task-size because task data is sent in
+                         #        a command, not a file.
+This can be easily fixed.
     --num-providers INT  # How many different providers will be tested.
                          # We'll always run only a single task per provider.